How to Start a Window Cleaning Business

 Step 9: Consider value-added cleaning services

 Add new services to grow your business.
 Diversifying your offerings can increase revenue streams.
-While windows might be your primary focus, services like gutter cleaning, facade washing, or pressure washing can cater to a broader client base.
+While windows might be your primary focus, services like gutter cleaning, facade washing, or how to start a pressure washing business can cater to a broader client base.
 As you grow, invest in training and equipment to expand your service repertoire.

 Staying updated with industry trends and techniques is also beneficial.
 Attend industry seminars, workshops, or online courses.
 Continual learning helps ensure you’re always offering the best to your clients.